swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 and
 François Michonneau
 are working to revamp the labels used in the Git repositories that host the lessons.
-The new set of labels will facilitate for instructors and learners to navigate on issues and pull requests.
+The new set of labels will facilitate the navigation around issues and pull requests for maintainers and contributors.

 ## Next steps